Walter Scott: Influence

-On novelists

 Walter Scott had an immense impact throughout Europe.
 "His historical fiction ... created for the first time a sense of the past as a place where people thought, felt and dressed differently".
 His historical romances "influenced Balzac, Dostoevsky, Flaubert, Tolstoy, Dumas, Pushkin, and many others; and his interpretation of history was seized on by Romantic nationalists, particularly in Eastern Europe".
-Also highly influential were the early translations into French by Defauconpret.
+Also highly influential were the early translations into French by Auguste Defauconpret.

 Letitia Elizabeth Landon was a great admirer of Scott and, on his death, she wrote two tributes to him: On Walter Scott in the Literary Gazette, and Sir Walter Scott in Fisher's Drawing Room Scrap Book, 1833.
 Towards the end of her life she began a series called The Female Picture Gallery with a series of character analyses based on the women in Scott's works.

 Victor Hugo, in his 1823 essay, Sir Walter Scott: Apropos of Quentin Durward, writes:

-Alessandro Manzoni's The Betrothed (1827) has similarities with Walter Scott's historic novel Ivanhoe, although evidently distinct.
+Alessandro Manzoni's The Betrothed (1827) has similarities with Scott's historic novel Ivanhoe, although evidently distinct.

 In Charles Baudelaire's La Fanfarlo (1847), poet Samuel Cramer says of Scott:

 In the novella, however, Cramer proves as deluded a romantic as any hero in one of Scott's novels.

 Jane Austen, in a letter to her nephew James Edward Austen on 16 December 1816, writes:

-In Jane Austen's Persuasion (1817) Anne Elliot and Captain James Benwick discuss the "richness of the present age" of poetry, and whether Marmion or The Lady of the Lake is the more preferred work.
+In Austen's Persuasion (1817) Anne Elliot and Captain James Benwick discuss the "richness of the present age" of poetry, and whether Marmion or The Lady of the Lake is the more preferred work.

-Mary Shelley, while researching for her historical novel, The Fortunes of Perkin Warbeck (1830), wrote a letter to Walter Scott on 25 May 1829, asking him for information on any works or manuscripts he knew about Perkin Warbeck, she concludes the letter:
+Mary Shelley, while researching for her historical novel The Fortunes of Perkin Warbeck (1830), wrote to Scott on 25 May 1829, asking him for information on any works or manuscripts he knew about Perkin Warbeck.
+She concludes the letter:

 In Charlotte Brontë's Jane Eyre (1847) St. John Rivers gives a copy of Marmion to Jane to provide her "evening solace" during her stay in her small lodging.

-Emily Brontë's Wuthering Heights was influenced by the novels of Walter Scott.
+Emily Brontë's Wuthering Heights was influenced by the novels of Scott.
 In particular, according to Juliet Barker, Rob Roy (1817) had a significant influence on Brontë's novel, which, though "regarded as the archetypal Yorkshire novel ... owed as much, if not more, to Walter Scott's Border country".
 Rob Roy is set "in the wilds of Northumberland, among the uncouth and quarrelsome squirearchical Osbaldistones", while Cathy Earnshaw "has strong similarities with Diana Vernon, who is equally out of place among her boorish relations" (Barker p.
 501).